-With the health area, the UCEDD provides diagnostic and follow-along clinical services, sponsors interdisciplinary preservice training and continuing education, and conducts research and evaluation focused on selected topics.
+With the health area, the University Center for Excellence in Developmental Disabilities (UCEDD) provides diagnostic and follow-along clinical services, sponsors interdisciplinary preservice training, and continuing education, and conducts research and evaluation focused on selected topics.

 Autism Treatment Programs